Some people with liver disease must eat a special diet. This diet helps the liver function and protects it from working too hard.

 Dietary changes for liver disease may involve:

-- Cutting down the amount of protein you eat.
+- Reducing the amount of animal protein you eat.
 This will help limit the buildup of toxic waste products.

 - Increasing your intake of carbohydrates to be in proportion with the amount of protein you eat.